Sunny day

 Sign at Garenflo Gap

-The trail continued on a gradual descent until reaching Garenflo Gap.
-There it intersected with Shut-in Trail.
+The trail continued on a gradual descent until Garenflo Gap.
+It intersected there with the Shut-in Trail.

 Pink Lady's Slipper

-Continuing on, I passed the first pink lady's slipper I had seen so far this year.
-This is a member of the orchid family, and though it can be found in a fairly wide range of the eastern U.S., it is somewhat rare in this part.
+I passed a single pink lady's slipper, which was the first one I had seen so far this year.
+This wildflower is a member of the orchid family.
+Though it can be found in a fairly wide range of the eastern U.S., it is somewhat rare in this part of North Carolina.

-Just past Deer Park Shelter there was a small clearing adjacent to the trail.
-In it were two grave markers, one old and one newer.
+Just past Deer Park Shelter was a small clearing adjacent to the trail.
+In it were two grave markers, one was very old and the other one was newer.

 Eva Gragg's headstone

-A headstone for Eva Gragg was crudely made and contained the inscription, "Absent, Not Dead."
+A headstone marking the grave of Eva Gragg was crudely made.
 She died in 1940.
+The stone contained the inscription, "Absent, Not Dead."

 George W. Gragg's headstone